Articles on: Schools & education

 Periodic quotas

-These reset automatically after each period (daily, weekly, monthly, or a custom number of days):
+These reset automatically after each period (daily, weekly, monthly, a custom number of days, an explicit date range, or a semester):

 Material quotas can optionally be scoped to a specific material type.
 For example, you could give users 200g of PLA per week and 100g of PETG per week as separate quotas.